navruzbek1992/glam/README.md

 glam_func(mydata, par=c(mean(mydata),1), h_fun = 'first')

 Function returns location and asymmetry of random numbers' distribution.
-Random numberd could be generated from other distirbutions in order to see how the package estimates the assymetry based on non-parametric approach.
+Random numbers could be generated from other distributions in order to check how the package estimates the asymmetry based on non-parametric approach.